 The best way to zip the folder is to delete the original zip folder that you downloaded early on.
 Now, zip the folder containing the edited wp-config file.
 It’s the file that will direct your WordPress installation and help you move further.

 Now upload the zipped folder to the public_html directory.
 To get there, just open your Cpanel.
 Go to the File Manager, and there you’ll see the public_html directory.

 Go into it and upload the zipped folder through the upload option.

 Once it’s uploaded.
 Just extract the folder there.
 It might unzip it in a folder.
 Make sure you move all the files to the public_html again.
 For instance, the folder name is wordpress.zip, upon unzipping, a folder named ‘WordPress’ will be created automatically.
 Go into that folder and select all files and move them back to public_html.
 Your WordPress files must be in the public_html folder.
 Once you’re done, you’re almost there.

-Now go the web browser and open the URL of your blog to install the WordPress.
+Now go to the web browser and open the URL of your blog to install WordPress.
 It will ask you to choose the blog title, username, and password.
 Provide the details and proceed.
-Within a few seconds, you would have installed the WordPress successfully.
+Within a few seconds, you would have installed WordPress successfully.

 Here comes the alternative method.

 This is quick.
 It probably takes a minute or less to get you a freshly installed WordPress blog.
 But the problem I have faced back in the days with the auto-installed WordPress installation is that when you change your web hosting at some point, you face difficulty.
 The possible reason is that the auto-install feature works with certain server-provided software like Softaculous or SimpleScripts.